 Under the water

-Snorkelling and diving adds yet another dimension to the beauty of Rarotonga.
+Snorkeling and diving adds yet another dimension to the beauty of Rarotonga.
+Particularly snorkeling with the turtles.
 The reef fronts the shore to the north of the island, making the lagoon there less suitable for swimming but to the south east, particularly around Muri, the lagoon is at its widest and deepest (2-3m).